-General liability insurance is not required by law, but business owners should be aware of situations when a licensing body, a client, or a lessor might require this common type of coverage.
+General liability insurance is not usually required by law, but business owners should be aware of situations when a licensing body, a client, or a lessor might require this common type of coverage.

 Most small business owners purchase general liability insurance shortly after they start a business.
 Situations that drive business owners to get this policy include:

 Applying for a professional license.
 Real estate agents, dentists, and accountants need a license to practice in the United States.
 The requirements for a license could include general liability insurance.